-Deciduous Forest Black Cottonwood, Alder, Ash, Deciduous Shrubs, Himalayan Blackberry, and Weedy Forbs
+Deciduous Forest, Oregon Ash, Deciduous Shrubs, Himalayan Blackberry, Grasslikes, and Weedy Forbs

-Structure: Closed deciduous forest The overstory consists of an overstory of black cottonwood, alder, and Oregon ash.
-The shrub layer is deciduous.
-The understory has low species diversity and consists of weedy, shade-tolerant shrubs and forbs.
+Structure is closed deciduous forest.
+The overstory consists of Oregon ash.
+Black cottonwood and alder can also occur, but decline as time since ground disturbance lengthens.
+The understory has low species diversity and consists of weedy, shade-tolerant shrubs, grasslikes, and forbs.
 Himalayan blackberry may persist under forest canopy.
+If reed canarygrass was present in the previous community, it will decrease in the shade of a closed forest canopy (Kim, et al. 2006).